 The Details of the Discovery

-The discovery, which seems to resemble a sizeable ancient palace, is massive in size and a perfectly preserved condition.
+The discovery, which seems to resemble a sizeable ancient palace, is massive in size and in perfectly preserved condition.
 This archaeological team speculated that the structure was built with “extra-human” help.
 The “ruins” appear to be just over the Nevada State border.

 According to the largest expedition sponsor, the Nevada Gaming Commission, they are thrilled with the team’s findings.